SchizmOne/echo-server/README.md

 > Ansible only works on Linux machines, so if you want to check this playbook on Windows, you should use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Check how to install the Ansible [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html).

-The `utils/deploy-server-to-remote-machine.yml` playbook serves as a quick way to deploy echo-server project to the remote machine.
+The `utils/deploy-server-to-remote-machine.yml` playbook serves as a quick way to deploy the **EchoServer** to the remote machine.
 It should work with machines that are using Debian-like OS (e.g. Ubuntu).

 This is a very simplistic approach where the playbook will install the latest version of Python.
-Then it will create the virtual environment by a given name, to which it then will install the `echoserver` library via pip.
+Then it will create the virtual environment by a given name, into which it then will install the `echoserver` library via pip.
 After that a user of the remote machine should be able to start the instance of the
 **EchoServer** with the following command:
 ```sh
 /path/to/venv/bin/python3 -m echoserver